Elisa Iannacone

 The Edge of the Earth, from Hope in the Rubble

 "When I'm at the edge of the Earth, I want to feel at peace, and for no one to know where I am," Mariana said.
-In her imagination, the edge of the Earth is filled with unicorns, ice cream, and vivid colors.
-She believes her friend Amira, "missing since the start of the war," is probably there.
-The shoot became emotional as the truth settled in: Amira wasn't there.
-We paused several times to talk about her — and about the idea of a quiet refuge, a place where beauty and serenity could still exist.
+In her mind, the edge of the Earth is filled with unicorns, ice cream, and bright colours.
+She also believes her friend Amira, "missing since the start of the war," is probably there.
+The shoot became emotional as reality set in that Amira was not actually coming back.
+October 2024.